tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 round-trip min/avg/max = 0.128/0.159/0.206 ms
 ```

 Containers communicate via DNS names assigned by Docker based on service names defined in `docker-compose.yml`.
-This means that services (specifically,-`app`) and Docker DNS service should be functional.
+This means that services (specifically `app`) and Docker DNS service should be functional.

 Similar issues may be also caused by Docker `iptables` functionality either being disabled or conflicting with `nftables`.